Endeyr/pokecardsV2/README.md

 # templates/base

-The main html for this project.
-These files handle the front end for searching, creating collections, viewing user profile, navigation, and the base index.
-I created a html file for each page of functionality and decided to use tailwind to style my components as I wanted a mobile first design pattern.
-Tailwind ended up being the best choice since it is by design mobile first.
+The layout html for this project.
+This holds the nav header and the footer to display on each page using {% extends %}.

 # templates/users